Nottingham Express Transit: Opening of phase one

 Nottingham Express Transit began operation in March 2004, with a line operating north from a terminal at Station Street, just to the north of Nottingham railway station, through the city centre, branching to serve twin termini at Hucknall and Phoenix Park.
 Once the line was complete, operation was sub-contracted by Arrow Light Rail to the Nottingham Tram Consortium (NTC), an equal partnership between Transdev and Nottingham City Transport.

 The new line proved successful, leading to an increase of public transport use for the Nottingham urban area of 8% in the five years to 2008, together with a less than 1% growth in road traffic, compared to the national average of around 4%.
-The line itself exceeded expectations, with 8.4 million journeys in 2004-5 and 9.7 million in 2005-6, against targets of 8 million and 9 million respectively.
-By 2007-8, ridership had reached 10.2 million journeys.
-This bolstered the case for the construction of new lines.
+The line itself exceeded expectations, with 8.4 million journeys in 2004–2005 and 9.7 million in 2005–2006, against targets of 8 million and 9 million respectively.
+By 2007–8, ridership had reached 10.2 million journeys.
+This performance bolstered the case for the construction of new lines.

 On 27 July 2009, the GMB trade union held a strike in protest at a proposed pay cut of 0.6% offered by Nottingham Tram Consortium.
 A maximum of five trams out of a normal service of 13 ran from 06:00 until 18:00 on the Hucknall route, with replacement buses running a shuttle from Phoenix Park.